-NORWOOD, Pa. - There wasn't much time left Tuesday to finish cleaning up the mess left by Friday's nor'easter.
+NORWOOD, Pa.
+(WPVI) -- There wasn't much time left Tuesday to finish cleaning up the mess left by Friday's nor'easter.

 Crews were making a final push to clear any debris that might block roads - and striving mightily to restore power - before the next blast of snow arrives on Wednesday.

 Action News found dozens of state foresters pitching in to help PECO crews restore power in hard-hit Delaware County.

 Before the power can be restored, trees wreaking havoc with power lines have to be removed.

 "These folks are here to help us," said Timothy Boyce, Director of Emergency Services for Delaware County.
 "They're not charging the residents.
 They're really trying to clear driveways, streets, what they can.
 The safety element is certainly of concern.
 The wires are a big deal."